aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/feature-tour/simple-and-affordable-licensing/_index.md

 ﻿---
-title: Simple and Affordable Licensing - Aspose.Words for JasperReports
+title: Simple and Affordable Licensing
+second_title: Aspose.Words for JasperReports
 articleTitle: Simple and Affordable Licensing
 linktitle: Simple and Affordable Licensing
 description: "Aspose.Words for JasperReports evaluation and full versions are the same download."